apache/calcite/site/_docs/adapter.md

 There are many other APIs that allow you to extend Calcite's capabilities.

-In this section, we briefly describe those APIs, to give you an idea what is possible.
+In this section, we briefly describe those APIs, to give you an idea of what is possible.
 To fully use these APIs you will need to read other documentation such as the javadoc for the interfaces, and possibly seek out the tests that we have written for them.